refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 #### Pagination Of Listed Records

-Next, we will add Pagination to our application. in order to achieve this, the `usePagination` hook provides certain functions that handle pagination.
+Next, we will add Pagination to our application.
+In order to achieve this, the `usePagination` hook provides certain functions that handle pagination.

 Create a new file called `pagination.tsx` under the `components` folder.
 This file will contain the code for the pagination component.